Why should I enroll?

 Tuition for a single course is $600; for each additional course, tuition is $400.
 The special programs on Wednesday nights, including the event with Justice Ginsberg, and course materials are included at no additional cost.

 Space permitting, yes — but enrollment is rolling, so those interested in a specific course are encouraged to register as soon as possible.
 Participants will be asked to rank order their course preferences, and we expect nearly all participants to have the opportunity to enroll in their top choice(s).

 Upon successful completion of a course, all participants will receive a certificate endorsed by the Dean and Faculty Director.
 Current undergraduate or graduate students should petition their home institutions for transfer academic credit.

 Who can enroll?

-Legislative and executive branch aides, attorneys and professionals working in fields related to government and policy, recent college graduates interested in pursuing a career in law or policy, current graduate school students in law and related policy areas, rising undergraduate juniors and seniors, and students and professionals from abroad are all encouraged to enroll in the program.
+Current undergraduate students (i.e., those who have completed at least one year of undergraduate study), recent college graduates interested in pursuing a career in law or policy, current graduate school students in law and related policy areas, legislative and executive branch aides, and professionals working in fields related to government and policy, are all encouraged to enroll in the program.

 How do I enroll?